pinobatch/zap-ruder/README.md

 of a frame and when the photosensor begins to receive light and estimate the barrel's position that way.

-But very few NES homebrew games use the Zapper.
+Very few NES homebrew games use the Zapper.
 I suspect that this might have three causes:

  1. Proliferation of LCD HDTVs, as the Zapper's photosensor works